miya-s/Tubuyagi/Tubuyagi/Tubuyagi/STTwitter/README.md

 STTwitter does not depend on AppKit or UIKit and can be used in a command-line Twitter client.

 STTwitter requires iOS 5+ or OS X 10.7+.

+Vea Software has a great written + live-demo [tutorial](http://tutorials.veasoftware.com/2013/12/23/twitter-api-version-1-1-app-authentication/) about creating a simple iOS app using STTwitter's app only mode.

 ### Code Snippets